monlor/k8s-image-updater/README.md

    - Updates when the image digest changes
    - Useful for `latest` tags or when you want to update on any change
    - Example: `nginx@sha256:abc...` -> `nginx@sha256:xyz...`

+3. **Latest Mode** (`mode: "latest"`)
+   - Monitors digest changes for images with fixed tags (including latest tag)
+   - Requires `imagePullPolicy: Always` to be set
+   - Restarts the pod when a new image is detected with the same tag
+   - Example: When `nginx:latest` has a new digest, the pod will be restarted

 ### Registry Authentication